Width-k Eulerian polynomials of type A and B and its Gamma-positivity

-As $\beta(n,k,p)$ is a new sequence integers on the Coxeter group of type $B$, it natural to make the following problem on the recurrence relation of this sequence.
-It has been by confirmed the fact that any $n \geq 3$, $k$ be the smallest positive integer such that $n+1=2k+r$ with $0\leq r <k$ and $0 \leq p \leq n-k+1$, we have the following recurrence relation
+Since the coefficient $\beta(n,k,p)$ is a new integer sequence on the Coxeter group of type $B$, it is natural to pose the following problem on the recurrence relation of this sequence.
+It has been confirmed that any $n \geq 3$, $k$ is the smallest positive integer such that $n+1=2k+r$ with $0\leq r <k$ and $0 \leq p \leq n- k+1$, we have the following recurrence relation